 The form settings page allows you to enter a confirmation message.
 You can also choose if you want the user to be redirected to a different page or URL after submission.

-You can limit the number of submissions and what users can submit, generally webforms are open to the public but if you want to limit it to authenticated users, you can do so.
+- You can configure form settings such as limiting the number of submissions and what users can submit.
+Generally webforms are open to the public but you can limit access to authenticated users, if you choose.

 To download the submitted form information: